sjlouw/dsc-alarm-arduino/README.md

 ### How to use
 1. Clone this repository
-2. zip the three directories in three separate zip files (DSCPanel.zip, TextBuffer.zip and Time.zip)
+2. Zip the three directories in three separate zip files (DSCPanel.zip, TextBuffer.zip and Time.zip)
 3. Install it as Arduino libraries
 4. From within the Arduino IDE, choose File --> Examples --> DSCPanel
 5. Upload to the Arduino and watch the Serial Monitor as Panel and Keypad data stream in

+`readserial.py` can be used if Arduino is connected via USB to Raspberry Pi, to read the serial data from Arduino.